First Year Students

-Mid-year Orientation Week begins on Monday 20th July, 2020.
+Mid-year Orientation Week begins on Monday 20 July.
 This week features activities, information sessions and opportunities for you to get to know your University and the people you will be studying with.
-Click here to view the University-wide Orientation schedule and further information.
+View the University orientation schedule and information.

 While the entire week has something to offer, we strongly encourage that, if you choose to attend for any day, you attend on Sciences O’Day.
 See below for the day’s agenda.

 Wednesday 22nd July 2020, University of Adelaide North Terrace campus

 - 10:00 – 11:00am – Faculty Welcome Session (The Braggs Lecture Theatre)

 - 11:00 – 12:00pm – Program Information Sessions (various locations)